-If you have an employment contract the following is applicable: According to Regulation (EC) 883/04, you are obliged to have statutory social security and you must therefore join the statutory health insurance scheme in the country in which you are employed, i.e. Germany.
+If you have an employment contract the following is applicable: According to Regulation (EC) 883/04, you are obliged to participate in social security and you must therefore join a health insurance scheme in the country in which you are employed, i.e. Germany.
 You can only apply to remain in the health insurance scheme in your own country in exceptional cases, such as when the duration of the stay in Germany is limited and legally-recognised relations to an employer at home continue to exist, for example in the case of leaves of absence with the right to return to your position in your own country.

 European Health Insurance Cards issued by Greek health insurance schemes are only valid for a temporary stay in Germany (holidays, business trip or job search) and only cover essential medical provision at the doctor, at the dentist or in hospital as well as necessary treatment for existing or chronic illnesses.
 It will become invalid as soon as you are obliged to pay social security contributions in Germany according to Regulation (EC) 883/04, such as when you are employed by a German research institute.

-When new private health insurance policies are taken out, they usually exclude previously diagnosed preconditions and impose waiting periods for pregnancy treatments, as otherwise their pricing system would break down.
-In principle this is also the case for temporary health insurance policies for trips abroad that do not require a health check up.
+When new substutatory private health insurance policies are taken out, they often exclude previously diagnosed preconditions and impose waiting periods for pregnancy treatments, as otherwise their pricing system would break down.
+In principle, this is also the case for temporary health insurance policies for trips abroad that do not require a health check up.
+Other private health insurance coverage in Germany may also cover these conditions, but at a higher fee.

 As soon as the academic resumes her employment in Belgium, she will be subject to Belgian social security regulations.
 Accordingly, she will also be entitled to receive Belgian social security benefits, including financial assistance and other services in the case of illness.